ryman1/keeweb-wiki/Auto-Type.md

 # Requirements

-Auth-Type is available for all desktop platforms.
+Auto-Type is available for all desktop platforms.
 On Linux, xdotool installation is required: `sudo apt-get install xdotool`.

 # Supported